jsadams22/roman-numerals-converter/README.md

 ### Frontend

 The frontend makes use of Vite to serve the React application, and Axios for the request library.
+The frontend also makes use of the styled-components library.

 Vite was chosen because it is a new tool that is quickly becoming one of the go-to standard tools in React application development.
 It is fast, easy to get started with, and lightweight.
 Likewise, vitest was chosen for its integration with